National Iranian South Oil Company

-The National Iranian South Oilfields Company (NISOC) (شرکت ملی مناطق نفتخیز جنوب ایران, Shirkat-e Mily-e Minatâq-e Nuftxiz-e Jinvâb-e Iran) is a government-owned corporation under the direction of the Ministry of Petroleum of Iran, and operates as a subsidiary of National Iranian Oil Company.
+The National Iranian South Oilfields Company (NISOC) (شرکت ملی مناطق نفتخیز جنوب ایران, Sherkat-e Meliy-e Manateq-e Naftxiz-e Jonub-e Iran) is a government-owned corporation under the direction of the Ministry of Petroleum of Iran, and operates as a subsidiary of National Iranian Oil Company.

 NISOC was incorporated in 1971 in Masjed Soleyman, Khouzestan as Oil Service Company of Iran (OSCO).
 Currently NISOC is Iran's biggest oil producer, and produces 3 million barrels of oil per day.
 The company is active in a land area more than 400,000 km^{2} with headquarters in Ahvaz.
 NISOC is producing about 83% of all crude oil and 17% of natural gas produced in Iran and ranks as the Iran's biggest oil company.

 National Iranian South Oilfields Company, through its subsidiaries, produces crude oil, gas, and liquefied gases.
 The company's reserves portfolio include Ahvaz Field (the world's 3rd largest oil field) and in charge of onshore giant oilfields in Iran (like Gachsaran, Maroun, Bibi Hakimeh, RagSefid and Aghajari) and focuses on onshore upstream activity in the province of Khuzestan, Kohgiluyeh and Boyer-Ahmad, Bushehr and Ilam.
 As Khuzestan is the main oil- and gas-producing province, this entity is among the most significant in the NIOC subsidiaries.